 For ages, I didn’t bother, only to learn the hard way when I scorched some wool.
-Fair enough.
-Personally, I think the best lessons are learned through experience.
-But if you prefer not to ruin your fashion fabric, you can follow this little guide to making your own press cloth.
+If you prefer not to ruin your fashion fabric, follow this guide to making your own press cloth.

 So here’s what I did.

 I cut myself a square approximately 16 x 16 inches (40 x 40 cm).
 I used the selvedge for one side, knowing it wouldn’t fray, and pinked the three other edges.
 Please note – experience has taught me that pinking alone isn’t enough.
-I intend to go back and sew a line of thread close to each edge.
+See here for a press cloth update.